-Answers for this question (#27) are provided by Afilias, the back-end provider of registry services for this TLD.
+Answers for this question (#27) are provided by Ename, in collaboration with Afilias, the back-end provider of registry services for this TLD.

 Afilias has been managing registrations for over a decade.
 Afilias has had experience managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.